ngankt2/filament-db-config-security/README.md

 ## Security considerations

+> [!CAUTION]
-> ⚠️ DB Config is a place for values you want admins to edit safely at runtime, not for infrastructure secrets (API keys, DB credentials).
+> DB Config is a place for values you want admins to edit safely at runtime, not for infrastructure secrets (API keys, DB credentials).

 Values are not encrypted by default.
 If you need encryption, apply it before using the package’s helpers to read or write values.